 The next step is the translation from these general food trends into a special industry of category.
 What do these high impact food trends mean for cheese, candy, vegetable, ready-to-eat-meals or bread in particular?
-Or what does it mean for restaurants, a breeding company, an ingredient supplier or a machine builder?
+Or what does it mean for restaurants, a grower, an ingredient supplier or a machine builder?
 A good food trend watcher goes into depth here, dares to be specific and opens doors to future innovation.

 Translating the trends into innovation

 Because, in our opinion, trends are not an end in themselves.
 But a means to ultimately achieve successful innovation.
 And that’s where our food trend watchers evolve into food designers and food innovators.
 That’s when the innovation process starts, which is actually the core competence of our agency.
 Nevertheless, every year we inspire many companies with our trend presentations and studies.
 Because that’s where new thinking starts; thinking from the customer’s point of view and his or her wishes!